Nick applies his creative and meticulous approach to complex litigation matters.

 Nick has gained broad trial and appellate experience, including at the Supreme Court of Canada.
 Clients across a wide range of industries – including telecommunications, retail, mining, technology and aerospace – trust Nick for his detail-oriented approach.
 His current caseload includes several large securities class actions, as well as matters regarding allegations of international price-fixing conspiracies and several consumer law class actions involving some of Canada’s largest retailers.

-Nick is a member of the firm’s Management Committee.
+Nick is a fellow of the American College of Trial Lawyers and a member of the firm’s Management Committee.
 He is a frequent speaker at industry conferences across Canada.

 Barrick Gold Corporation